- Video: Vertical Garden Growing Basics | Trellising Tips & Recommendations with Niki Jabbour

 Most tomato trellising methods are variations on either the basketweave system or the stake-&-wire/hanging-string system.
 Each has its merits, and growers prefer to use them in lots of different ways.

-Generally, basketweaving methods are best-suited to the bushier types of tomatoes — determinates and semideterminate varieties — and the hanging trellises most useful for the rangier, indeterminate varieties.
+Generally, basketweaving methods are best-suited to the bushier types of tomatoes — determinates and semideterminate varieties — whereas the hanging trellises are most useful for the rangier, indeterminate varieties.
+Hanging trellises can involve various types of hooks or clipping systems.

 Below are the basics to help you choose and learn how to implement a system that will work well for your growing situation.